NHOrus/ponydownloader/README.md

 [main]
 key =  //your derpiboo.ru key
-downdir = img // in this directory your images would be saved queue_depth = 20 // depth of download buffer.
-Leave it no less that default: else there would be slowdown when parser requests next search page from derpibooru and feeds it's content to worker
+downdir = img // in this directory your images would be saved queue_depth = 20 // depth of queue of images, waiting for download.
 ```
+I feel that optimal depth is around 10-20, else there would be slowdown when parser requests next search page from derpibooru and feeds it's content to worker.
+It depends upon downloading speed and server response time.
+Ponydownloader downloads search  pages and images simultaneously, one by one.
 If any line is empty, program would use default, build-in parameters.
 Empty `key` would end up with no API key being used.